jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ---

-# State is easy
+# State is
+# [fit] easy

+^ State is easy because it's familiar, or approachable.
+We first learned how to program statefully, so it comes naturally to us.

+---

+# But
+# [fit] easy
+# and
+# [fit] simple
-- But **easy** and **simple** are not the same
+# are not the same
-- A **simple** design minimizes concepts and concerns

 _See Rich Hickey’s talk, “Simple Made Easy”_

-^ State is easy because it's familiar, or approachable.
-We first learned how to program statefully, so it comes naturally to us, but that doesn't make it right.
+^ A **simple** design minimizes concepts and concerns.
+Unfortunately, state makes your code more complex.

 ---